Lines, Hydrants & Meters

 The Water Supply and Water Plant Maintenance staff works together to maintain 63 miles of supply ditches and 11 reservoirs.
 Continuous monitoring of six pump stations, two water treatment plants and eight potable water storage tanks ensures utility customers uninterrupted water service.

-If you have any questions or concerns about Thornton water infrastructure, email UtilOperation@ThorntonCo.gov or call Utilities Operations at 720-977-6500.
+If you have any questions or concerns about Thornton water infrastructure, email us at UtilOperation@ThorntonCo.gov or call Utilities Operations at 720-977-6500.

 Report a Water Break - 720-977-6500